liebherrnenzing/li_can_slv_demo_stm32_nucleo_f103rb_cubemx/README.md

 ### How to start with the software? ###

 First of all it is necessary to install some basic tools like python, cmake and gcc.
-We also recommend to install eclipse because otherwise someone can not really debugging in a nice way.
-So follow the basic steps on this side to setup a GNU MCU Eclipse Toolchain. https://gnu-mcu-eclipse.github.io/install/
+We also recommend to install eclipse because otherwise someone can not really debugging in a comfortable way.
+So follow the basic steps on this webpage to setup a GNU MCU Eclipse Toolchain. https://gnu-mcu-eclipse.github.io/install/

 ##### Clone the Repository